 The course will cover these skills:

-- Recruiting—Indentifying information rich participants and getting them to show up
+- Identifying information-rich participants and getting them to show up

-- Moderating—The crucial first few minutes and moderating techniques
+- Beginning the focus group - the crucial first few minutes and moderating techniques

 - Developing questions—Characteristics of good focus group questions

 - Analyzing—Options for analysis